amar-codingenthusiast/textutils/README.md

 - **About.js:** About us section.
 - **Contacts.js:** Contact information section.
 - **Footer.js:** Footer component.

+## Contributing
+Contributions are welcome!
+Here's how you can contribute:

+Fork the repository

+Create your feature branch (`git checkout -b feature/YourFeature`)

+Commit your changes (`git commit -am 'Add some feature'`)

+Push to the branch (`git push origin feature/YourFeature`)

+Create a new Pull Request

 ## License
 This project is licensed under the terms of the MIT license.
 You can find the [LICENSE](LICENSE) file in the root directory of the project.